 What are your favorite cities for food, what spots do you go to there?

-London, San Francisco, Paris, Mexico City, Chicago, LA, Philadelphia, Miami, etc.
+London, San Francisco, Paris, Mexico City, Chicago, LA, Philadelphia, and Miami.

 San Franciso: Zuni Café, Chez Panisse, Pizzaiolo, Slanted Door, Nopa, Marlowe, Gary Danko